cobungra/cpocket-Chirp-Uploader-OLED/README.md

 With Chirp installed and one of these python scripts, it can upload preloaded images from the SDcard to the radio, or download the current installed image to a file.

+(There are simpler versions of this device which do not need OLED display and dependencies: Refer to https://gihub.com/cobungra/pocketcobungra/pocket)

 ## Quick usage